ALCOpenSource/Mentor-Management-System-Team-5/README.md

 - NOTE: Stickly adhere to the style guide on the design, buttons, texts etc.

 # Creating issue
-- Raise any identified issue with your mentor.
+- Raise any identified issue with your TTL

 #### Other commands available
 - `npm run build` - Builds the app for production to the `dist` folder.